dortania/Hackintosh-Mini-Guides/refind.md

 To get started we're going to need:

-* Working copy of either Linux or Windows(we won't be setting up rEFind in macOS)
+* Working copy of either Linux or Windows(we won't be setting up rEFind in macOS besides the basic files, you must run the scripts in Windows or Linux)
 * [rEFInd files](http://sourceforge.net/projects/refind/files/0.12.0/refind-bin-0.12.0.zip/download)

 And depending on your preferred OS, you've got a couple options for setting up rEFInd:

 * [macOS Setup](/extras/refind.md#macos-setup)
+  * Note this is only partial setup
 * [Linux Setup](/extras/refind.md#linux-setup)
 * [Windows Setup](https://www.youtube.com/watch?v=dQw4w9WgXcQ)